Template | Comments |

 sizeof(T) == sizeof(type), with the same

-cv-qualifiers as T. | ||
+cv-qualifiers as T. | |

 type ([basic.fundamental]) then the member typedef

-type names the type T; otherwise,
+type denotes T; otherwise,

-type then type names the corresponding
+type then type denotes the corresponding

 unsigned integer type, with the same cv-qualifiers as T;